-- Appointing a Risk & Audit Committee of Council, comprising two Councillors, and four qualified external members- the Chair and a majority of members are to be external - Maintaining a Risk & Audit Committee Charter - Maintaining an Internal Audit Charter - Developing and implementation a transparent risk based Internal Audit Plan - Engaging Internal Auditor, who reports functionally to the Risk and Audit Committee and administratively to the Manager Governance & Risk, has unfettered access to the General Manager.
-The Internal Auditor implements the internal audit plan.A system of updates on the progress of audit recommendations with independent audit verification on implementation. - Reporting the results of all audits and audit verification to the Executive Committee, the Risk and Audit Committee, and the Council. - Periodic review of the Risk and Audit Committee's effectiveness and the adequacy of its arrangement risk and audit by an external independent body, on behalf of the General Manager, to ensure that it is fulfilling the responsibilities of its charter and provides sufficient assistance to Council's governing body on governance processes. - The General Manager's performance includes an assessment of the implementation of all audit recommendations and the effectiveness of the internal audit function.
+- Maintaining an Internal Audit Charter - Developing and implementation a transparent risk based Four Year Strategic Internal Audit Plan - Engaging Internal Auditor, who reports functionally to the Audit, Risk & Improvement Committee (ARIC) and administratively to the Manager Mayoral & Councillor Support, has unfettered access to the General Manager and ARIC.
+The Internal Auditor implements the internal audit plan.
+A system of updates on the progress of audit recommendations with independent audit verification on implementation. - Reporting the results of all audits and audit verification to the Executive Committee, the Audit, Risk & Improvement Committee (ARIC), and the Council. - The General Manager's performance includes an assessment of the implementation of all audit recommendations and the effectiveness of the internal audit function.